Gifts by Cash or Check

 Gifts of Stock

-Donating stock to Bainbridge Community Foundation (BCF) requires a stock transfer from your current brokerage account to BCF’s brokerage account at Wells Fargo.
+Donating stock to Bainbridge Community Foundation (BCF) requires a stock transfer from your current brokerage account to BCF’s brokerage account.
 Find out how to make a gift to BCF via stock transfer here.

 Gifts in Wills and Estate Plans